jezerro/Other-Projects/README.md

 # Other-Projects
 Projects that i've lost the source

 In this repository i will post every other project i've done and either lost the source or is of different nature.
+Projects abandoned in very early stages (mostly Unity) are not included.
 In here you will find:

 • The forest - An amazing [scene](https://github.com/Mistral-Designs/Other-Projects/blob/master/forest.rar) made in Unity.
 You can walk around.
 And admire.